TV Pop Diaries

 Good Morning Little Schoolgirl

-Rod The Mod gets to perform his debut 45, a cover of the Sonny Boy Williamson song, on the most mod show of all.
+Rod The Mod gets to perform his debut solo 45, a cover of the Sonny Boy Williamson song, on the most mod show of all.
 He was in fine company that week, sharing the bill with The Kinks, the Yardbirds and American stars The Dixie Cups and Sugar Pie Desanto.
 Photos taken on set show Rod with an electric guitar, which is odd as there's only an acoustic heard on the record.
 Apparently he fell down a ladder while making his way to his mark on the stage floor.
 Just over a year later Rod would have his own documentary special, also for Rediffusion, despite the fact that he had no hits and wouldn't do until the Jeff Beck Group albums in 1968.

 The Sweet